+IV.
 Non-Disclosure of Directory Information

 Students have the right to refuse permission to print their directory information.
 Students may withhold directory information from publication on campus and/or from distribution to the media by filing the Non-Disclosure of Directory Information Form with the Marketing and Communications Office.
 When this form is filed online, the Marketing and Communications, Student Life and Registrar’s offices are notified.
 Student Life retains the directory information and shares it only with those on-campus individuals who have a legitimate educational interest in the student.
 Marketing and Communications excludes that student in its news release process.